bnb-chain/community-contributions/opbnb-wishlist-dApp.md

 * **Web3 Identity and Communication:** Utilize decentralized IDs for matchmaking and in-game communication, fostering secure peer-to-peer interaction.
 * **Decentralized Data Storage:**  Implement decentralized storage solutions for player data and game assets, ensuring longevity and enhancing immutability.

-## Challenge: Reimagining the Future of Decentralized Video

-### Main Objectives

-1. **Resilient Content Storage and Streaming:** Develop decentralized storage solutions and streaming protocols that ensure smooth video playback, high availability, and resistance to censorship.
-2. **Enhanced Social Features:** Design intuitive social elements (commenting, reactions, decentralized discovery) that foster a vibrant community around video content.
-3. **Monetization and Rewards:** Establish fair and transparent monetization models for creators, viewers, and platform participants (including potential tokenization and revenue sharing).

-### Challenge Description

-We seek proposals for groundbreaking decentralized video platforms that challenge centralized models by prioritizing user control, community engagement, and novel content experiences with opBNB and BNBChain.
-The ideal platform will:

-* **Content Sovereignty:** Safeguard ownership and control of videos for creators, allowing them to determine distribution and access rights.
-* **Accessibility and Performance:**  Ensure efficient content delivery, smooth playback, and low-latency streaming, even as the network scales.
-* **Algorithmic Curation vs. Censorship:**  Balance content discovery mechanisms with the protection of user privacy and combatting abuse or spam.
-* **Emerging Content Experiences:** Encourage  experimentation with formats like interactive videos, VR integration, or decentralized video editing tools.

-The ultimate goal is to create a decentralized video ecosystem that empowers creators, fosters a thriving community, and unlocks a new era of creativity and engagement.